Insolvency and Evictions During Covid

 These closures meant that, through no fault of their own, business owners faced potential difficulties in paying the rent due to their landlords.
 To tackle this, the Coronavirus Act 2020 (“CA 2020”) prevents a landlord from claiming possession of a property in the event that there is a non-payment of rent as and when it falls due.
 In a nutshell, they cannot evict their tenant just because the tenant cannot pay the rent.
 This protection was due to last until 30 June 2020

-The CA 2020 protections go some way to help tenants but do not prevent landlords from taking other enforcement action, such as commencing insolvency proceedings against non-paying tenants so that they are deemed to be insolvent.
+The CA 2020 protections go some way to help tenants but does not prevent landlords from taking other enforcement action, such as commencing insolvency proceedings against non-paying tenants so that they are deemed to be insolvent.
 This can cause individual tenants to be forced into bankruptcy and company tenants to be forced into liquidation.

 In the case of an individual served with a statutory demand, that individual tenant can apply to have the statutory demand set aside, so long as an application is made within 18 days of the demand being served on grounds of there being a genuine dispute, a set-off or as a result of some procedural defect.